jorgecarleitao/public-contracts/docs/tools/database.rst

     mysqldump -h 5.153.9.51 -upublic_contracts -pread-only --lock-tables=false contracts > dump.sql

-This will create a file "dump.sql" that you can load to your own computer.
+This creates a file "dump.sql" (it can take a while) that you can load to a database in your own computer.